Getting started with Zoom reporting

 Active Hosts: Shows a list of active meetings and users during a specific time range, up to one month.
 Active meeting means the meeting was started during the specified time range.
 Active user means the user has participated in at least one meeting during the specified time range.
 The info here is essentially the same as the Usage report for member users, but for all meetings on the account.
 Click the number in the Participants Source column to view a list of internal and external participants.
 External participants are labeled with Guest after their display name.

 Inactive Hosts: Shows a list of users who did not host a meeting or webinar during a specific period of time.

 Upcoming Events: Shows a list of all upcoming meetings and webinars for the selected time period (including recurring meetings and webinars).
 You can also search by the host's email address or name.
-Check the box to include events with no fixed time.
+Select the check box to include events with no fixed time.

 Meeting: Allows you to search for Registration Reports and Poll Reports for a meeting hosted by a user on the account.
 Select the type of report you need, search by a date range to find the meeting, and then click Generate for the report.

 Webinar: Allows you to search for Registration, Attendee, Performance, Q&A, and Poll Reports for webinars hosted by a user on the account.
 Select the type of report you need, search by date range to locate the webinar and then generate the report.